 2. Respondents might focus on one side of the sentiment

-Also, depending on the topic, respondents may be less likely to take extreme sides of the likert scale, instead agreeing, disagreeing or even remaining neutral.
+Also, depending on the topic, respondents may be less likely to take extreme sides of the likert scale, instead agreeing, disagreeing or remaining neutral.

 3. Previous questions can influence responses

-When should I use a likert scale question?
+When to use a likert scale question

 For example, you might ask a respondent: “How would you rate the quality of our products?”, and provide a response scale of: